dnmquan1110/PizzaSalesInsights/README.md

 # **Pizza Sales Insight using SQL and Power BI**
 ## **Problem Statement**
-The pizza store want to know clearly and deeply about sales in 2015.
-They want to know specifically about the revenue, the daily trend, the monthly trend of orders, which pizza is in top best-sellers,...From that, they will find ways to increase sales in the future.
+The pizza store need to analyze key indicators for our pizza sales data to gain insights into the business performance.
+Specifically, they want to know some following metrics: total revenue, average order value, total pizza sold, total orders, average pizza per order.
+After that, they would like to visualize various espect of pizza sales data to gain insights and understand key trends, specifically with the following requirements:
+1. Daily trend for Total Orders
+2. Monthly trend for Total Orders
+3. Percentage of Sales by Pizza Category
+4. Percentage of Sales by Pizza Size
+5. Total Pizza Sold by Pizza Category
+6. Top 5 best sellers by revenue, total quantity and total orders
+7. Bottom 5 best sellers by revenue, total quantity and total orders

 ## **Solution approach**
 To address the statement, I used the following approach: